Marketing to Doctors, Part 5: Measuring and Optimizing Results

 Take a look at this basic tracking funnel.
 How far can you go?

 • Impressions, clicks, and page views: If you’re still rocking 90’s-era marketing metrics, stop everything else and figure out how you can find more meaningful numbers.
-Optimizing based on these unfiltered metrics is a sure-fire way to ensure that virtually all of your advertising and content will be directed at consumers instead of doctors.
+Optimizing based on these unfiltered metrics is a surefire way to ensure that virtually all your advertising and content are directed at consumers, not doctors.

-• Marketing Qualified Inquiries (MQIs): A marketing qualified inquiry is any inbound contact that belongs to someone (usually a physician) that can buy or influence the purchase of your product or service.
+• Marketing Qualified Inquiries (MQIs): A marketing qualified inquiry is any inbound contact that belongs to someone (usually a physician) who can buy or influence the purchase of your product or service.
 To figure this out, you need to augment the incoming data to “unmask” who belongs to a given email address.
-Note that just because someone is a doctor, doesn’t mean that they are “qualified”.
+Note that just because someone is a doctor doesn’t mean that they are “qualified”.

-• Marketing Qualified Leads (MQLs): A marketing qualified lead is someone who is not just able to buy your product or service, it’s someone who has indicated some intentionality around being in the market for your category of product or service.
-This is defined differently at every organization but usually is based on a scoring system like “downloaded a bunch of eBooks” or “filled out the info on the pricing calculator”.
+• Marketing Qualified Leads (MQLs): A marketing qualified lead is someone who is not just able to buy your product or service; it’s someone who has indicated some intentionality around being in the market for your category of product or service.
+This is defined differently at every organization, but it’s usually based on a scoring system like “downloaded a bunch of eBooks” or “filled out the info on the pricing calculator.”
 At this point, there is usually some kind of “hand-off” to sales… but it’s important for marketing to keep nurturing these leads.

 • Revenue: The sale finally closed.
 At this point, marketing really needs to know the estimated Lifetime Value (LV) of this new customer.
 In other words, how much marginal profit will the customer likely bring to the table over the lifetime of the relationship?
 Hopefully, you spent less on marketing and sales in developing this customer than they will bring to the table.
 At the end of the day, this is the only way you will know if your marketing spend was “effective”.